jsfr0st/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to edit tag of a specific person in the list
+4. AddressBook list the tags of the specific person in the list
+5. User select the tag he wants to edit and edited it
+6. AddressBook asks for confirmation to edit the tag
+7. User confirmed the edit
+8. AddressBook edits the tag
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+4a.
+The person has no tags

+> 4a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+User does not select any tag

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

+7a.
+User does not confirm the edit

+> 7a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 6

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.